 The Talmud is a Jewish religious text, and Einstein’s a complex guy who meditated a lot on the nature of the universe—and by extension existence itself.
 He wrote sometimes and sounded like an atheist, and I’ve heard other people interpret other words of his in a way where they can make him genuinely sound more broadly spiritual than specifically religious.
 But even then, different things were said and written in different states of mind, at different stages in his life.
 Who among us has not changed all kinds of fundamental views as we grow and acquire a greater sense of perspective?
 If we haven’t we’ve stultified and wasted our existence.

 On top of the profound changes in awareness that only age can bring, anyone who’s truly faced death knows that there is no way to approximate or otherwise motivate the state of mind that emerges from that deep and profound awareness.
 When you realize there is no more of this—no more of you—you begin to wonder why it seemed so important to actually waste that existence arguing instead of loving.

-The simple fact is no one knows what he said except him and whoever he said it to.
+The simple fact is no one knows what Einstein’s last words were except him and whoever he said it to.
 So the debate simply cannot be settled it can only be guessed at, and even then only using evidence compiled before he was facing imminent death.
 Personally if I were a betting man I’d bet he didn’t say it, but both things are possible and in the end I really don’t care either way.
 I would throw whatever fiction I needed in a post to get a lesson across anyway.
 So for me the supposed Einstein statement was nothing more than a jumping off point for a posting about love.